 Now it's your turn to break FAT32 limitations by using either Windows built-in Command Prompt or free MiniTool Partition Wizard.
 Why not get rid of FAT32 size limit right now to enjoy Blu-ray movies and big games as you wish?
 We believe you will make a wise choice.

-For any questions towards using MiniTool, leave us comments below.
+For any questions towards using MiniTool software, leave us comments below.